xliu205/dino-chat/README.md

 npm run dev or yarn run dev
 ```

-### Executing program

-* Step-by-step bullets
+## Help

-When you first load the app, you will be prompted to enter your username.
+First load the app, you will be prompted to enter your username.
 Once you have entered your username, you will be taken to the chat screen.
 On the chat screen,
 you will see a list of all the online users on the left side of the screen.
 You can click on any user in this list to start a conversation with them.